tomasklaen/uosc/README.md

 	<br>
 </div>

+Most notable features:

-All UI elements hide and show based on their proximity to cursor.
+- UI elements hide and show based on their proximity to cursor instead of the annoying last mouse move time.
+This gives you 100% control over when you see the UI and when you don't.
 Click on the preview above to see it in action.
+- Set min timeline size to make an always visible discrete progress bar.
+- Build your own context menu with nesting support by editing your `input.conf` file.
+- UIs for:
+	- Loading external subtitles.
+	- Selecting subtitle/audio/video track.
+	- Quick directory and playlist navigation.
+- Transform chapters into timeline ranges (the red portion of the timeline in the preview).
+- And a lot of useful options and commands to bind keys to.

 ## Installation